SOCIAL PROTECTION MONITOR

 |Increasing contribution rates||40|

 |Privatization or introduction of individual accounts||14|

 More information on adjustment measures:

 Developments by components of the social protection floor

 Summary of trends

-Regarding the impact of these announced measures on specific population groups, 11% of the measures included a gender dimension.
-Concerning poverty, 27% of the measures aim to address the specific needs of the poor.
+Regarding the impact on specific population groups, about 16.7 per cent of the measures had a gender dimension, and 18.6 per cent aimed to address specifically the needs of the poor or indigent.

 ILO’s Social Protection Monitor is based on media/news published online.
 The Monitor tracks announcements of social protection measures, defined as any policy decision that affects the functioning of a social protection system, from minor parametric adjustments to major developments and reforms, as well as social subsidies.
 The Monitor is a useful source for addressing the information gap since updates to the comprehensive global social protection statistics reported in the ILO Social Security Inquiry take years to compile.
 Note that the Monitor is biased given that governments do not always announce, and often underreport, contraction/adjustment measures.
 While the Monitor provides the most comprehensive list of announced social protection measures and a glimpse at present global trends, it does not replace the thorough analysis provided by the ILO’s Social Security Inquiry and the World Social Protection Report.
 For a full list of measures by country, click here.